-Join Mike Meyers for an in-depth discussion in this video Implementing RAID, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video Implementing RAID, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - When it comes to using RAID on your system,…you've got a choice.…You can either do software RAID or hardware RAID.…When you're doing software RAID,…you're letting Windows do all the work for you,…and there's nothing with it,…but it takes a lot of overhead onto Windows…to do that RAID for you.…If you want really great RAID,…and you want all the fun features,…the thing to use is hardware RAID.…(upbeat festive music)…Pretty much any typical, higher-end desktop motherboard…has hardware RAID built into it.…